 You're probably hearing a lot about B2B search engine optimization (SEO) these days.
+And if you aren't, this blog will help you become aware of how SEO can help improve your online presence.

-So let's get into our 5 tips on B2B seo strategy, and before you know it you'll be well on your way to being found online.
+So let's get into our 5 tips on B2B SEO strategy, and before you know it you'll be well on your way to being found online.

 1. Choose the right keywords